flutter/website/get-started/codelab/index.md

 <ul markdown="1">
 <li markdown="1"> This example creates a Material app.
+    [Material](https://material.io/guidelines/) is a visual design language
+    that is standard on Android and the web.
+Flutter offers a rich set of Material widgets.
 </li>
 <li markdown="1"> The main method specifies fat arrow (`=>`) notation,
      which is short hand used for one-line functions or methods.